Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Introduction

-The effects of photo-z uncertainties on tomographic weak lensing cosmology were extensively explored in the Dark Energy Survey (DES) Y1 and Y3 analyses by performing a number of robustness to modeling tests.
-The redshift distribution for sources galaxies in the weak lensing analysis of the DES Y1 is fully discussed in \cite{des_y1_zdistri_of_wl} and \cite{des_y1_methods_systematics_characterizations,des_y1_calibration_wl} for the clustering-based method.
-Broadly speaking, this procedure consists of obtaining initial estimates of the lensing-weighted redshift distribution by assigning galaxies to four redshift bins using the Bayesian photometric redshift (BPZ) approach of \cite{bpz}, constituting the DES Y1 fiducial analysis.
-However, several effects contribute to the total uncertainty budget when estimating the redshift distributions, and their impact is commonly compressed into shifts of the mean redshift distribution, $n_i(z) \rightarrow n_i(z - \Delta z_i)$, parameterized by $\Delta z_i$, where $i$ denotes the tomographic bin.
-The constraints of cosmological parameters is performed by marginalizing over the nuisance photo-z parameters, i.e., the $\Delta z_i$'s.
-Beyond the mean-shift parameters, the forecast analysis of \cite{effects_of_photoz_u_wl} also considered a Gaussian scatter to describe the photometric redshift distributions.
 Although the inclusion of two sets of parameters-the mean shift and the Gaussian scatter-improves the realism of modeling imperfect photometric redshift distributions, in real analyses one must also consider the associated computational cost of introducing additional nuisance parameters.
 There are several ways to design tests to assess whether photo-z parameters beyond the mean-shift are required to correct imperfections in $n_i(z)$ from the true redshift distribution.
 The investigation of this question is closely tied to the current survey precision in measuring photometric redshift distributions.
 For example, the DES-Y1 analysis of cosmological constraints from cosmic shear presented in \cite{des_y1_constraints_from_cosmic_shear}, considered both the BPZ redshift distribution and the resampled high-precision COSMOS2015 \cite{cosmos2015} which exhibit different shapes in the redshift distribution, particularly in the second tomographic bin (see, e.g., Figure~2 of \cite{des_y1_constraints_from_cosmic_shear}).
 At the DES Y1 statistical precision, the difference in the shape of $n_i(z)$ between BPZ and COSMOS is a subdominant contributor to the uncertainties on cosmic shear and does not significantly impact the inference of the cosmological parameters (see, e.g.,~Figures 9 and 13 of \cite{des_y1_constraints_from_cosmic_shear} for the 1D and 2D constraints for $S_8$ and $S_8-\Omega_m$, respectively).
 The tomographic weak lensing measurement of \cite{des_y1_constraints_from_cosmic_shear} for the $\Lambda$CDM model reported a $3.5\%$ fractional uncertainty on $\sigma_8(\Omega_m/0.3)^{0.5}=0.782\pm{0.027}$ at $68\%$ CL (for the DES Y1 $3\times2$pt analysis see \cite{des_y1_constraints_from_clustering_and_wl}).